A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with

 \section{Monte Carlo Simulation}

 A Geant4-based (v10.5.p01)~\cite{Allison:2016lfl, Allison:2006ve, Agostinelli:2002hh} simulation was used to calculate both the energy lost in the target by heavy charged particles and the geometric acceptance of the silicon detector packages.
 The simulation was run in two stages.
 The first stage simulated the muon beam entering the chamber and stopping in the target, and the second stage simulated heavy charged particles traveling from the target to the silicon detectors.
-The input parameters of the muon beam simulation were tuned using data collected with the active 16-strip silicon detector as a stopping target.
-This data provided the vertical and horizontal beam profiles using two target orientations.
+The input parameters of the muon beam simulation were tuned using data collected with the active 16-strip silicon detector as a stopping target using two orientations.
+This data provided the vertical and horizontal beam profiles at the stopping target after dispersion and scattering effects ($\sigma_{\text{horiz.}} \approx$\SI{15}{mm}, $\sigma_{\text{vert.}}\approx$\SI{20}{mm}).
 Beam profile data were also collected for different beam momenta.
 Figure~\ref{fig:beam-tune} shows the validation of the beam energy tuning.

 The second stage of the simulation generated the heavy charged particles in the stopping target at the muon stopping positions.
 These particles were tracked as they lost energy leaving the target and deposited their remaining energy in the silicon detectors.
 From the simulation results, a response matrix is constructed by mapping the observed energy in the silicon detectors to the generated energy.
 This information, combined with measured detector resolutions and thresholds, was used to unfold the energy lost as charged particles left the target.
 Since the simulated heavy charged particles were emitted in the full \num{4\pi} solid angle, the response matrix also encoded the geometric acceptance of the detectors.